About

 • 1995

-Short-Term Rehabilitation Treatment Facility Opened
+Short-Term Residential Treatment Facility Opened

 The Short-Term Adult Residential Treatment (SRT) facility is a secure 30-bed specialized residential unit.
 The SRT provides high-risk patients with a safe, therapeutic environment for an extended length of time to be assessed more thoroughly, receive more intensive treatment, and develop a more comprehensive discharge plan to enhance the likelihood of success in a community-based setting.